Altairch95/Exocystosis_Image_Analysis/README.md

-# PICT-MOD
+# PICT-MODELLER
 ----------
 ## Sub-pixel distance estimation between fluorohores using live-cell imaging.

 What is it?
 -----------

-**PICT-MOD** is a Python package (will be) for estimating distances between fluorophores flagging the termini of protein complexes of interest with a 2 - 5 nm precision.
+**PICT-MODELLER** is a set of Python scripts that allow for the estimation of distances between fluorophores flagging the termini of protein complexes of interest.
+As input, it uses

 ### Download